Sign up to our Newsletter

 FAQs: LSAT Diagnostic Test

-If you have any remaining questions about the LSAT diagnostic test, read on to find your answers.
+If you have any remaining questions, read on to find your answers.

 While it’s possible to reach your target score regardless of how low your diagnostic score is, most students need to improve by 8-12 points.